veelenga/awesome-crystal/README.md

  * [DeBot](https://github.com/jhass/DeBot) - IRC bot written in Crystal
  * [carc.in](http://carc.in/) - A web service that runs your code and displays the result
  * [crystalshards](https://crystalshards.herokuapp.com/) - A web service that lists all available Crystal shards
+ * [docrystal](http://www.docrystal.org) - A web application that hosts documentation for Crystal packages

 # Tools